rodrigogdev/Be-The-Hero/README.md

 ### :sunglasses: Live Demo

-A live demo of the application is available <a href="https://rodrigogdev-be-the-hero.herokuapp.com/">HERE</a>
+A live demo of the application is available <a target="_blank" href="https://rodrigogdev-be-the-hero.herokuapp.com/">HERE</a>

 ### :rocket: Used Technologies